matthewkmayer/matthewkmayer.github.io/blag/content/post/build-ci-cd.md

 ## Separation of concepts

-Now that we have an understanding of what each concept it, we can see how it can be used by itself: no part needs the other.
+Now that we have an understanding of what each concept is, we can see how it can be used by itself: no part needs the other.
 To make this clearer, let's use a theoretical Go project on GitHub as a thought experiment.

 One could have a build server by itself.
 In our theoretical example, we'll hook up TravisCI and configure it to run `go build && go test ./...`.
 Whenever code is pushed to GitHub, the TravisCI job will run and report back if it succeeded or failed.